peterbrown454/TaleWrite/README.md

 Publish and edit timestamp https://www.youtube.com/watch?v=FpbJBzpoISY&t=32s

-ChatGPT for help with syntax errors, particularly regarding redirecting after logging in https://chat.openai.com/c/7e591bc4-1e83-46d8-b823-029eaf780f66
+ChatGPT for the tales I uploaded to showcase the sites functionality, and providing guidance if I encountered issues I did not grasp. https://chat.openai.com/c/7e591bc4-1e83-46d8-b823-029eaf780f66

 Header and footer based on a website I co-coded on a group hackathon https://tomcow88.github.io/teamBrizzle/